 The administration of the Moonshot hardware in the data center is also very simple.
 Server cartridges and other components can be easily exchanged during operation.
 Extensions are possible at any time when the capacities of the solution reach their capacity.
 For example, Uster Hospital can install additional server cartridges to centrally provide dedicated desktops for users with special requirements.

 Roll-out in several phases

 After the positive experiences of the test operation, Uster Hospital decided to roll out the new workspace concept nationwide.
 Together with partner Bechtle Steffen, two Moonshot systems were installed in the two server rooms to ensure the highest possible availability.
 Step by step, the individual departments have switched to the new infrastructure - starting with the care units that benefit the most from the flexible workplace concept.

 “Right from the start, we tried to bring the users along in this transformation phase, for example by organizing 'walk-in' events”, reports Oliver Ernst.
 “The employees were able to try out the new workplaces, and we demonstrated to the employees, amongst other things, how they can immediately switch from one workstation to another with their badge.”

 Mobile work - without compromising on safety

-The IT department also got a lot of support from hospital management during the project, of whom welcomed the fact that not only were flexible access possibilities created, but uniform standards for security and data protection as well.
+The IT department also got a lot of support from hospital management during the project, who welcomed the fact that not only were flexible access possibilities created but uniform standards for security and data protection as well.
 For example, there are no more “collective accounts” on shared computer stations today.
 Each user logs in daily with their personal badge at their workplace - and the session is automatically locked after a few minutes, when they leave it again.

 The remote access to internal IT is also comprehensively secured.
 For example, Citrix Gateway allows doctors on-call to access their user workspace from home.
 The Citrix solution encrypts all communication and prevents patient data from being printed or stored locally in the home office.